 Download and review the checklist to conduct a self-inspection on your property.
 Make sure to inspect your front yard, side, backyard, and inside the home.
 Use this checklist for guidanceDIY Pesticide OptionsDIY Mosquito breeding source checklist

 What to expect:

 - Eliminating water sources will not provide immediate results; adult mosquitoes die off in approximately 10 days, but eliminating water sources reduces the number of larvae and pupae that will eventually emerge into biting adults.

 - Prevent mosquitoes from entering your home by keeping doors and windows closed.
 If windows and doors must be kept open, ensure your window and door screens are free of holes or tears.

 - Wear an EPA-approved insect repellent to keep mosquitoes from biting you and your family.

 Other ways to help:

-Share the links and information with your neighbors as these mosquitoes could impact your community.
+Become a neighborhood advocate and sign up to pass out brochures and repellent wipes or share the links and information with your neighbors as these mosquitoes could impact your community.